RustFestEU/blog.rustfest.eu/_posts/2018-08-31-this-week-in-rustfest-0-cfp-and-tickets.md

 Supporter tickets enable us to provide a great conference experience while keeping the ticket price affordable for everyone.
 By buying the Supporter ticket (priced at 244€ inc. VAT) you help us improve the conference, provide transcription, video recordings, on-site childcare etc.

-We will be also releasing the student and standard in September.
-Be patient!
+We will be also releasing in batches standards tickets starting from September as follows:

++ Batch #1: Monday, September 17th
++ Batch #2: Wednesday, October 10th
++ Batch #3: Wednesday, October 24th

 # `impl Days for RustFest<Rome>`